-Optional: This course is being offered as a STEM Running Start Honors course through Nashua Community College.
+Optional: This course is being offered as a STEM Running Start CM or Honors course through Nashua Community College.
 Students will decide at the beginning of the semester to take the course as a STEM Running Start option.
 Upon completion of the course students will receive a NCC transferable transcript indicating the grade received in the course.

 62653.
 (CM) INTRODUCTION TO SPORTS/ EVENTS MANAGEMENT Gr.
-10-12 1⁄2 Credit Half Year 62654.
-(H) Comprehensive/ Dual Enrollment-Honors
+10-12 1⁄2 Credit Half Year 62655.
+(DECM) Comprehensive/ Dual Enrollment CM/ Dual Enrollment Honors 62654.
+(DEH)